immcantation/alakazam/docs/topics/buildPhylipLineage.md

 Following tree construction using dnapars, the dnapars output is modified to allow input sequences to appear as internal nodes of the tree.
 Intermediate sequences inferred by dnapars are replaced by children within the tree having a Hamming distance of zero from their parent node.
-The distance calculation allows IUPAC ambiguous character matches, where an ambiguous character has distance zero to any character in the set of characters it represents.
+With the default `dist_mat`, the distance calculation allows IUPAC ambiguous character matches, where an ambiguous character has distance zero to any character in the set of characters it represents.
 Distance calculation and movement of child nodes up the tree is repeated until all parent-child pairs have a distance greater than zero between them.
 The germline sequence (outgroup) is moved to the root of the tree and excluded from the node replacement processes, which permits the trunk of the tree to be the only edge with a distance of zero.
 Edge weights of the resultant tree are assigned